Youth & Schools Chaplain

 Our youth group for secondary school students is known as the Young Disciples.
 We gather online or in person for fellowship, fun, and prayer.
 If you are interested in joining the Young Disciples, please get in touch with firstname.lastname@example.org

-Below are some websites where you can find resources for doing church and exploring faith with children on your own at home.
+Below are also some websites where you can find resources for exploring faith with children at home.
 Be sure to let us know what you are getting up to!

 - BeSpace is an Oxfordshire Christian charity that seek to provide spaces of prayer and reflection to schools.
 They have moved their Prayer Spaces online, which you can find here.